AVDambeck/artist-planner/readme.md

 ## Assembly.

 Okay so this is pageset on [bookbinder3.0](http://www.quantumelephant.co.uk/bookbinder/bookbinder.html) for letter paper on a duplux printer.
 Print it out in a lil booklet, fold it in half.
 Get a piece of card thats like 9x13" ish.
-Staple it like in the images (TODO add images).
+Staple it like in the examples.
 Add postits to the front.
 Add a pocket to the back.
+Add tape to the front to label it.
 Cut a hole for a mechanical pencil.
 Add a binder clip and voila!

 ## Usage.